jeffasante/bfs-metal/readme.md

 ![https://www.researchgate.net/figure/The-Compressed-Sparse-Row-CSR-format-for-representing-sparse-matrices-provides-a_fig1_357418189](assets/the-compressed-sparse-row-csr-format.png)

-This project was developed as a cost-effective alternative to using tools like Cuda, which I couldn’t afford, demonstrating my ability to solve complex technical problems independently.
+This project was developed as a cost-effective alternative to using tools like Cuda.

 ## Features